Accessing Public Records

 - § 320.
 Penalties

 Generally speaking, those seeking access to public records are advised to put the request in writing and to email it to firstname.lastname@example.org.
-If email is not an option, mail the request to: ATTN.
-Tim Lueders-Dumont, Office of the State Treasurer, 109 State Street, 4th floor, Montpelier, VT 05609-6200.
+If email is not an option, mail the request to: Office of the State Treasurer, 109 State Street, 4th floor, Montpelier, VT 05609-6200.

 In addition, the Office of the State Treasurer is equipped to handle reasonable in-person requests.
 Please note that each request is handled on a case-by-case basis determined by the breadth and detail of the requested materials.

-The Office of the State Treasurer will respond to requests within three business days of their receipt except when there are certain unusual circumstances and the three day period may be extended in accordance with 1 V.S.A. § 318.
-Unusual circumstances may result in an extension upon written notice of up to ten business days.
+The Office of the State Treasurer will respond to requests according to statute except when there are certain circumstances where an extended response will occur in accordance with 1 V.S.A. § 318.

 Uniform Schedule of Public Record Charges for State Agencies (CVR 04-000-002)